Brent Brennan: Arizona

 On January 16, 2024, Brennan was hired as the head coach at Arizona, signing a five-year contract worth $17.5 million.

 Brennan entered his first season with expectations of competing for the Big 12 championship, as the Wildcats were ranked 21st in the AP preseason poll.
 He led Arizona to victories in three of their first four games, but the Wildcats faltered down the stretch, losing seven of their final eight games, capped off with a 49–7 defeat to their rival Arizona State.
 The Wildcats finished 4–8 in their first season under Brennan, six wins fewer than last season.
+Brennan recalled in 2026 that the 2024 team had a "terrible foundation" due to players, who were recruited by previous coach Jedd Fisch, leaving despite him "just kissing everybody’s ass, begging them to stay".

+The poor 2024 campaign sparked speculation that Brennan was on the hot seat going into 2025; USA Today described the program as having a "pervasive sense of doom and gloom", while ESPN's Pete Thamel reported the $10.6 million buyout clause was "something Arizona is expected to consider if there's no improvement".
+Brennan overhauled the coaching staff over the offseason and convinced quarterback Noah Fifita to stay.
+Fifita excelled under new offensive coordinator Seth Doege, setting the school record for passing touchdowns and earning all-Big 12 honors, while the Wildcats finished the regular season 9–4 and beat Arizona State 23–7.
+Arizona lost in the Holiday Bowl to SMU.

+Brennan was signed to a contract extension through 2030 on February 6, 2026.

 Personal life

-Brennan's father Steve played for San Jose State in 1967 while his mother Beth was a cheerleader at the university.
+Brennan's family lineage can be traced to the Mungers in Saratoga Springs, New York, where Salmon Munger was a Patriot who fought in the American Revolutionary War.
+His father Steve played for San Jose State in 1967 while his mother Beth was a cheerleader at the university.
 He is a first cousin of former Hawaii quarterback Colt Brennan.

-Brennan has been married since 2000; they have three children.
+Brennan and his wife Courtney have been married since 2000.
+They have three children.